top of page

 Note: Please don't revise and resubmit unless we specifically ask for it.

 If you don’t want editorial feedback, please feel free to let us know.
-When you submit, you'll notice that we have a nice "opt-out" option for this.
+When you submit, you'll notice that we have a nice opt-out option for this.

 Award Nominations: